I beg to move,

 People have said, “It is impossible to do that by 29 March.”
 Of course it is.
 Everyone accepts it is impossible to have another referendum by 29 March.
 That is why the obvious decision for Parliament would be to say, “We want to go back and consult the people, and we wish the European Union to allow an extension of the article 50 process in order for that to happen.”
 I cannot conceive of a situation in which the European Union would not, in those circumstances, consent to a three or six-month extension of article 50—however long it would take—to organise a plebiscite and ask people whether they are really sure that they want to go ahead with Brexit.
 The European Union has said that it would not countenance an extension of article 50 if the proposal were not changed, but the whole purpose of seeking an extension would be to offer the possibility of changing the proposition.
 I cannot believe that the European Union would deny the United Kingdom the opportunity to do that; in fact, if it did, I would call foul on the European Union, and I might even change my mind about what our relationship should be, so convinced am I that the EU would not take that position.

 Some of the language that has been used in this debate is potentially very dangerous.
 People have suggested, for example, that we cannot possibly allow people to vote on this question again because if the result went a different way, it would not just be divisive, but the people who lose might go out on to the streets, there might be political violence and the far right in this country might increase, taking us back to scenes that we saw in the 1970s, when I first came into politics.
 However, that will only happen if we tell people that they are being excluded from the decision.
 If we make it clear that the reason for a people’s vote or another referendum is to include people and involve them all in the decision, I do not see why that should happen; if it did happen, it would be an illegitimate response to any decision that might be taken.
 I am assuming, of course, that a people’s vote would lead to a change in position, but it might not.
-In that case, I really think it is better that people get the chance to make absolutely sure that want to go ahead with the process, with all its potential difficulties.
+In that case, I really think it is better that people get the chance to make absolutely sure that they want to go ahead with the process, with all its potential difficulties.

-I turn to position of the Labour party, and I would like the shadow Minister, the hon.
+I turn to the position of the Labour party, and I would like the shadow Minister, the hon.
 Member for Sheffield Central (Paul Blomfield) to clarify something.
 My understanding is that the party’s position, as several Labour Members have said, is that there should be a general election.
 Now, we are not going to get a two-thirds majority, but the obvious route to a general election is to place before the House a motion of no confidence in the Government.
 I ask the shadow Minister when, or in what circumstances, that is going to happen.
 Will it happen when the Government are defeated tomorrow night?
 Will it happen after the Labour party has given the Government another three days to come back with plan B—of course, we decided on that last week—or will it never happen unless the Labour party is convinced that it knows the result, because it does not want to table a motion of no confidence and be defeated?
-As much as we need to get over tomorrow night’s decision before we can move forward, we also need to get over the no confidence question before Parliament and the country can move forward.
+As much as we need to get over tomorrow night’s decision before we can move forward, we also need to get over the no-confidence question before Parliament and the country can move forward.

 The leader of the Labour party seems to have been hardening his position in recent days.
 He has said that were there to be a general election, he would put in the Labour manifesto a commitment to implement the result of the 2016 European Union referendum—in other words, to proceed with Brexit.
 Perhaps the shadow Minister could clarify whether that is the case.
 If so, it seems to me that Labour would be in the position of calling a general election on the question of Brexit without offering people the option of stopping Brexit.
 I think that would lead to political disillusionment on a scale far greater than that which might be caused by another people’s vote.
 It would be helpful to have some clarification, because as far as I am concerned, a choice between the Prime Minister’s Brexit and the Leader of the Opposition’s Brexit is not really a choice at all.